IBC Totes in Canada: Types, Standards, and Compliance Explained

 Integrated pallet base - plastic, wood, or metal, designed for four-way forklift and pallet-jack access

 Standard accessories include a top fill opening with a screw cap, a bottom discharge ball valve or camlock fitting, sight gauges for level monitoring, and optional heating jackets or insulation for temperature-sensitive products.
+These components are standard across most IBC containers in Canada, including UN-certified models used for industrial and chemical applications.

 Standard IBC Tote Sizes